Q90T/wordel/README.md

 1. Clone the repository to your local machine:
 2. Open the `index.html` file in your web browser.

-3. Start playing and creating mysteries!
+3. Start playing and have fun with your friends and family.

 ## Contact